 2.480 Stand Oil ― Drying oil or semi-drying oil polymerized or bodied by heating under vacuum/inert atmosphere, in contrast to ‘blown oil’.
 The unqualified term normally refers to linseed stand oil, but may be applied to other oils.
 Stand oils dry to films which are generally tough and more water resistant than those from unbodied oils.
 The degree of change in properties depends on the extent of polymerization as indicated by viscosity.

 2.481 Stereoregular High Polymer ( Atactic Polymer ) ― When the R-groups or substituted groups are positioned on all sides of the main backbone of a long chain molecule in a completely random manner, an atactic polymer results.
-Such molecules can not pack tightly together because of steric hindrance and result in soft, non-crystalline and rather gummy products ( see also polymer ).
+Such molecules cannot pack tightly together because of steric hindrance and result in soft, non-crystalline and rather gummy products ( see ‘polymer’).

-2.482 Stipple ―
+2.482 Stipple

-To even out a coat of paint and remove brush marks and other imperfections, immediately after application by systematically dabbing the surface with soft stippling brush.
+To even out a coat of paint and remove brush marks and other imperfections, immediately after application by systematically dabbing the surface with soft stippling brush;

-To produce a textured effect, either by applying spots of a different colour or by distributing the surface of paint or rubber stippler.
+To produce a textured effect, either by applying spots of a different colour or by distributing the surface of paint or rubber stippler; and